Michael Chilaka

-Michael Chilaka (מייקל צ'ילאקה; born February 5, 2000) is an Israeli footballer who currently plays for Forward Madison FC in USL League One.
+Michael Chilaka (מייקל צ'ילאקה; born February 5, 2000) is an Israeli footballer who currently plays for New York Cosmos.

 Professional career

 Maccabi Kabilio Jaffa

 Chilaka started his professional career with Maccabi Kabilio Jaffa of Liga Alef, Israel's third division.
 He made 20 appearances with their first team, as well as 27 appearances for their under-19 team.

 Maccabi Tel Aviv

 In June 2018, Chilaka was sold by Maccabi Kabilio Jaffa to Maccabi Tel Aviv.
 He was subsequently signed to a three-year contract with a two-year club option.

 In May 2021, Chilaka's contract option was exercised for Maccabi Tel Aviv's 2021–22 and 2022–23 seasons.

 Chilaka did not make an appearance for Maccabi's first team but made thirty appearances for their under-19 team.

 Beitar Tel Aviv Bat Yam

 From 2019 through summer 2022, Maccabi Tel Aviv sent Chilaka on loan to Beitar Tel Aviv Bat Yam of Liga Leumit.
+On May 19, 2021, he scored his first professional goal in the Israel State Cup Semifinals against top-flight powerhouse Hapoel Tel Aviv helping his side to a 1-1 draw.

 Chilaka, along with many other Maccabi Tel Aviv players, was recalled to the parent team after Beitar Tel Aviv Bat Yam was relegated after their 2021–22 season.
 Chilaka was not sent on loan for the summer 2022 transfer window, as he had sustained a serious injury while on vacation in Greece.